brimcg/Fiat500ePort/README.md

   - This took some prying on ours because of glue buildup from previous repair
 - Push port through hole into fender well
 - Pry plastic binding post away that connects port to inside attachment plate
+- Slide inside attachment down and off electrical cable
+- If not already, now is a good time to be wearing rubber insulated gloves to protect you from the wiring, and the wiring from you.
+(Safety and cleanliness)
+- Slide rubber boot down the cabling to reveal the locking clip
+  - This is a good time to inspect the cabling layout into the pins and photograph the layout to help if something goes wrong.
+There are 3 longer, larger pins that are most likely power pins (L1, L2, and N) arranged in an inverted triangular configuration, and 2 shorter, smaller pins tucked to either side of the triangle that are presumably signaling pins to indicate connection.
+Logically, I presume the most critical thing is never get L1 or L2 swapped with N.  Safest option is to carefully transfer each pin to its exact location in the new port
+- Have the new locking clip within easy reach at this point
+- Use screwdriver to lift each locking tab over its catch until the locking clip is released.
+  - Procede with great care from this point forward
+  - A couple of locking tabs broke while releasing them showing how important it is to replace the locking clip as well as the port
+- Slowly slide the locking clip off the port making sure the pins come with it and maintain their positions within the clip.
+Don't let them fall out and lose the wiring order.
+Even with photos its hard to identify each cable correctly.

 ### Port Installation
+- Take the new locking clip and exactly mimic the orientation next to the old clip
+- Carefully transfer one pin at a time from the old locking clip to the new locking clip making sure each pin position is unchanged in the new locking clip
+- After all pins are transferred to the new locking clip, slide the new pins into their associated holes in the new port
+- Slide the locking clip up over the new port until it fully locks and all of the pins are properly seated
+- Slide the rubber boot up the cabling, over the locking clip until it is fully seated on the new port
+- Slide the inside attachment onto the cable making sure it's orientation will allow it to fit the fender mounting holes
+- Mate the inside attachment with the new port and secure with the plastic binding post
+- Press the port assembly through the fender hole with the binding posts through their associated holes
+- Place the outside attachment plate over the port and binding posts, then secure with 4 nuts

 ### Test